osirrc/anserini-bm25prf-docker/README.md

 | MAP |  0.2916 |
 | P@30 | 0.3396 |

-Yes, the tuned hyper-paramteres make the performance worse.......
+Yes, the tuned hyper-parameters make the performance worse.......